How to Give Constructive Criticism That Creates Change

 Mistake 2: Leave It For Too Long

-If you compile all constructive criticism and wait to deliver it during annual performance reviews, it's too late for the person to learn from their mistakes.
+If you compile all constructive criticism and wait to deliver it during performance reviews, it's too late for the person to learn from their mistakes.

 Preferably we want to give feedback right after the moment.
 Otherwise, wait for the end of the day or maximum a few days later.